henkbirkholz/draft-birkholz-yang-comi-push/draft-birkholz-yang-comi-push.md

 YANG Subscription:

-: A Subscription in the context of YANG is defined in {{RFC5277}} NETCONF Event Notification as an agreement and method to receive event notifications over a NETCONF session.
-A concept related to the delivery of notifications (if there are any to send) involving destination and selection of notifications.
+: A Subscription in the context of YANG is defined in {{-yangnote}} as a contract with a publisher, stipulating which information one or more receivers wish to have pushed from the publisher without the need for further solicitation.

-: In the context of Concise YANG Telemetry, this is a parent term that encompasses the concepts of YANG Datastore Subscriptions, YANG Customized Subscriptions, and traditional subscription to notifications as defined by YANG based network protocols in accordance to YANG 1.1.
+: In the context of Concise YANG Telemetry, this is a parent term that encompasses the concepts of YANG Datastore Subscriptions and YANG Customized Subscriptions.

 ## CoAP Terminology